 Higher Trophic Predatory Fish Research

 Higher trophic predatory fish are often found in deeper waters, offshore from shallow reefs.
 Aggregations of these predatory fish are common around deep isolated pinnacles, where predation, cleaning, and mate acquisition are often most successful.
-The resulting biodiversity and sheer abundance of marine life that therefore exists around these pinnacles, naturally creates diving 'hotspots'.
+The resulting biodiversity and sheer abundance of marine life that therefore exists around these pinnacles, naturally creates diving 'hotspots' of biodiversity.

 Occupying a higher position in the food web, the predatory roles of these fish are essential for maintaining biodiversity amongst communities of organisms lower down the web, allowing co-existence of competing organisms.
 Predation is also key to ensure that no single species dominates the reef by outcompeting other species, which would have significant knock-on effects to overall biodiversity and ecosystem resilience.